svc64/yhttp/README.md

 yhttp
 ----------
-Seriously, there is no valid reason this HTTP server exists
+seriously, there is no valid reason this HTTP server exists (except school)

 todo *proper* exception handling